machal/cssmine-content/css3-box-sizing.md

 property, you will be surprised how well it is supported:
 [caniuse.com/box-sizing](<http://caniuse.com/box-sizing>).

-On the other hand, it is good to know that the not so common `padding-box` property is supported by Firefox only.
+On the other hand, it is good to know that the not-so-common `padding-box` property is supported by Firefox only.